jsinger67/parol/book/src/ParGrammar.md

 : StartDeclaration { Declaration } { ScannerState }
 ;
 ```
-The non-terminal `ScannerState` was automatically defined the be converted to `ScannerConfig`.
+The non-terminal `ScannerState` is automatically converted to `ScannerConfig`.

-It is semantically completely identical to use `%user_type` and the application of it to each
+It is semantically identical to using `%user_type` and applying it explicitly to each occurrence of
-occurrence of the non-terminal in the grammar explicitly.
+the non-terminal in the grammar.

-### User defined terminal type
+This also applies to C#: `%nt_type` is usually the preferred way to define non-terminal mappings once
+at grammar level, instead of repeating per-production annotations.

+### User-Defined Terminal Type

 As of version 3.0 you can easily define a user type to which each occurrence of a terminal should be
 automatically converted to.